derrickc1170/sep10-freedom-project/blog/entry03.md

 ## Engineering Design Process
-The Engineering design process that I am on
+The Engineering design process that I am on is that I am working finishing all the content for the website.
 ## Takeaway

 [Previous](entry02.md) | [Next](entry04.md)